 I am a Sydney-based oil painter whose work is inspired by a deep reverence for nature and its essential role in our health and happiness.

-Growing up on an Australian bush property, I developed a strong connection to the natural world from an early age.
-The tiny plants that emerged after rain, the scent of the soil, and the sunsets over the gum trees created a profound sense of belonging to the land, which continues to propel my focus on the beauty of the natural world as the central theme of my practice.
+Growing up on an Australian bush property, I developed an early and enduring connection with the natural world.
+The delicate emergence of plants after rain, the earthy scent of the soil, and the breathtaking sunsets over the gum trees fostered in me a deep sense of belonging to the land - an inspiration that continues to drive my artistic practice.

 I combine traditional oil painting techniques with realism at the drafting stage, alongside a focus on the recession of space and colour experimentation.
 This allows me to create recognizable landscapes that also incorporate expressive brushstrokes and abstracted colour.
 The resulting work is both instantly familiar and subtly abstract, heightening the emotional connection to the subject.